transcriptaze/sn-vcv/README.md

 ### Parameters

-The modules use the following parameters to determine the wave shape:
+The modules all use the following parameters to determine the wave shape:

 | Parameter | Range | Name           | Description                                                     |
 |-----------|-------|----------------|-----------------------------------------------------------------|